Fort Ross, California: Fort Ross Cemetery

 In 1990–1992 the Fort Ross Cemetery, located on a ridge adjacent to the settlement, was cleared and 135 gravesites were identified by archaeological excavations.
 The project was undertaken in collaboration with the Russian Orthodox Church (ROC), the Kodiak Area Native Association, the Kashaya Pomo, the Bodega Miwok, and the California Native American Heritage Commission.
-The graves were mostly contained in the main cemetery, located across the fort and in view of the chapel; however, two grave sites were found outside of this area.
-Russian Orthodox tradition states that the deceased must be buried in view of a chapel, so it was unexpected to find people buried out of view of it.
+The graves were mostly contained in the main cemetery, across the fort and in view of the chapel, but two grave sites were found outside this area.
+Russian Orthodox tradition states that the dead must be buried in view of a chapel, so it was unexpected to find people buried out of view of it.
 It is not known why these people were buried outside the main cemetery, but it is possibly because they were buried before the arrival of the Russian Orthodox community and their religious beliefs.

 The cemetery served as a burial ground for both Russians and native people, showing no differentiation of rank or status.
 Out of the 135 graves excavated, 131 had human remains, and four were empty.
-The empty graves may have been due to poor preservation of human remains or possibly, the earlier removal of the human remains to a different grave site.
+The empty graves may have been due to poor preservation of human remains or the earlier removal of the human remains to a different grave site.
 Based on the grave dimensions, it is estimated that half of the burials were children, who represented 47% of the population of Fort Ross by 1838.
 Studies show that disease was a common reason for death, as well as various accidents and drownings.

 Bodies were generally buried in redwood coffins, or at the very least, a cloth shroud.
 In 56% of graves, crosses or religious medallions were found.
 Other items that have been found in the graves have included buttons, glass beads, earrings, dishes, and cloth.
-Unfortunately, the bones were not preserved very well due to the soil having a high level of acidity.
-Furthermore, redwood tends to be acidic, so this contributed to the lower levels of bone preservation.
+The bones were not well preserved due to the soil having a high level of acidity.
+Redwood tends to be acidic, so this contributed to the lower levels of bone preservation.

 In consultation with Reverend Vladimir Derugin of the ROC, researchers were able to confirm that the burial practices followed traditional Russian Orthodox canon and norms, despite having been conducted in a remote frontier outpost.
-At the conclusion of the project, all unearthed individuals were returned to their grave sites, and a religious reburial ceremony was conducted.
+At the conclusion of the project, all unearthed remains were returned to their grave sites, and a religious reburial ceremony was conducted.